Tashya Wilson, Psy.D.

 Dr. Tashya earned her Master of Education degree in Counseling Psychology from Howard University and her Doctor of Psychology degree in Clinical Psychology from the American School of Professional Psychology.
 She is fully licensed to practice independently in the state of Virginia, Maryland and the District of Columbia.
 All of her clinical experience and training has been with children, adolescents, and families.
 Her psychology residency and Post-doctoral fellowship were completed at UCSF Benioff Children’s Hospital Oakland, where she served as Chief Resident.
 Prior to returning to the Northern Virginia area in 2012, Dr. Tashya was a psychologist at Kaiser Permanente in San Francisco.

 Prior to going into private practice, Dr. Tashya practiced part-time at Quince Orchard Psychotherapy,where she worked with children, adolescents, and adults.
-Dr. Tashya also practiced full-time at Children’s National Medical Center in Washington, D.C., as an integrated care pediatric psychologist in the child and adolescent primary care clinics.
+Dr. Tashya also practiced full-time at Children’s National Hospital (formerly Children’s National Medical Center) in Washington, D.C., as an integrated care pediatric psychologist in the child and adolescent primary care clinics.